 The displays in the Moving Toys Gallery, on the other side of the mezzanine floor, have toys and games categorised into Look See, Circuits and Motors, Springs and Cogs and Pushes and Pulls.

-V&A Museum of Childhood London
+Young V&A Museum London

 Address: Cambridge Heath Road, London E2 9PA